-How Is Blockchain Similar to a Linked List?
+What is Blockchain and How Is Blockchain Similar to a Linked List?

-What are the Key Differences?
+Blockchain vs Linked List: What are the Key Differences?

 The first and foremost clash of blockchain vs linked list is that a blockchain has a hash function to identify the ancestor of a particular block.
 Whereas a linked list does the same function using a pointer function.
 Learn more about hashing in cryptography here.
 Also, if you want a more comprehensive knowledge, this detailed guide on cryptographic hashing should give you a vivid idea of how does hashing work.

-Blockchains, for example, the blockchains of Bitcoin or Ethereum have Merkle trees to store transactions and all the data related to the transactions.
+Blockchains, for example, have Merkle Trees to store transactions and all the data related to the transactions.
 Moreover, these Merkle trees (or blocks) have a link to their parent hash with the unique hash number.

 Moreover, a blockchain has some unique features.
-For instance, a blockchain is decentralized, distributed, an autonomous digital ledger that can have numerous applications in our practical life.
+For instance, a blockchain is a decentralized, distributed, and autonomous digital ledger that can have numerous applications in our practical life.
 Data manipulation and tampering are nearly impossible as the system of the blockchain will allow it in sense.
 While on the other hand, a linked list is a simple way of structuring data.

 Well, the copy of blockchains is distributed among the users within the network.
 So, everyone in the node is working as a validator.
-If someone tries to tamper one copy, it will not sync with other ones.
+If someone tries to tamper with one copy, it will not sync with other ones.
 The other node will simply reject the unusual change.
-That’s how it safeguards against the cyber-attacks and hackers.
+That’s how blockchain security safeguards against cyber-attacks and hackers.

-A blockchain does possess the key characteristics of a linked list.
+A blockchain does possess some key characteristics of a linked list.
 But that’s it, essentially it is much more complex and has way more functionality.
 A linked list doesn’t have data validators who will safeguard the integrity of the linked list.
 Blockchain, on the other hand, is a fully functioning autonomous system.